andrewcoul/MPIS/README.md

 ![UT-Logo](https://user-images.githubusercontent.com/36116977/170396567-618abb90-fdfb-45ec-ba47-5549ad950cd0.png)

 # MPIS - Material Phase Image Segmentation
-## Created with the use of Pytorch-UNet architecture by milesial at https://github.com/milesial/Pytorch-UNet
+## Created by Andrew Coulson and William Avery with the use of Pytorch-UNet architecture by milesial at https://github.com/milesial/Pytorch-UNet

 # Instructions for Use